-We leave this decision to you because you know the specifics of your property better than we do.
+We leave this decision to you because you know your property better than we do.
 Most customers put the sensor in the area that they believe will flood first, typically the part at lowest elevation or closest to a water source.

-We don’t dictate which wall of the building the sensor goes on, so if the rear of your property is lower and is more likely to flood deeper than the front, and it would make sense to put your sensor there, then that’s no problem at all.
+We don’t dictate which wall of the building the sensor goes on provided you follow the PLACE rules.
+If the rear of your property is lower and is more likely to flood deeper than the front, and it would make sense to put your sensor there, then that’s no problem at all.
 Equally, if you wanted to put it somewhere else, that’s also no problem.

 As above, most customers select the area they think is most likely to flood first, and likely to experience the deepest flood.
 For customers whose property has no area more likely to flood than another (e.g. on flat, level ground) we have seen them select a location based on aesthetics or convenience — out of the way around the side or on the back of the building, for example, rather than on a shop-front.
 This is also totally fine.

-Another factor to bear in mind is that it can be useful to place the sensor next to something that allows you to tangibly select a trigger height — for example, if a customer has already installed flood barriers to protect up to 60cm, they often put their FloodFlash sensor next to the barrier and select a trigger height of 60cm.
+Another factor to bear in mind is that it can be useful to place the sensor next to something that allows you to tangibly select a trigger height — for example, if someone has installed flood barriers to protect their property up to 60cm, they might put their FloodFlash sensor next to the barrier and select a trigger height of 60cm.
 They then know that they will receive their settlement at the same depth that the barriers become overwhelmed.

 An important thing to remember when placing your sensor is that the pay-out is dictated by the flood depth above ground level, as measured by the sensor, at the point at which the sensor is installed.
 There’ll be more on this in our upcoming post on choosing a trigger depth.

-The majority of sensors are installed with the base at ground level.
+Most sensors sit with the base at ground level.
 This will almost always be the case for and any trigger-depth up to 1.2m.
 If you opt for a higher trigger depth, the sensor will be mounted higher on the wall.
 This will all be taken care of by our trusted installation engineer — you don’t need to do anything different.

-No DIY required!
-FloodFlash sensors are installed by our trusted engineers.
+Our trusted engineers install every sensor – no DIY required.
 When you purchase your FloodFlash policy, your broker will ask for your preferred dates and times for the installation of your sensor.
 Once booked, Tom (who runs operations here at FloodFlash) will arrange for your sensor to be shipped.
 Your installation engineer will call you a day or so in advance to confirm arrangements.